papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/overview.md

 The [Asset Pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_assets/index.html){target=_blank} facilitates the management of these assets by providing essential functions for handling them.

+Asset Hub acts as a management portal for asset creators, letting them mint and burn tokens, and get an overview of the total issuance across the Polkadot network, including tokens sent elsewhere in the network.

 ### Local Assets

+Instead of using custom contracts for each asset, Asset Hub incorporates built-in asset logic, treating them as primary primitives.
+All assets have identical functionality.

+These assets, identified by claimable, integer-based asset IDs, are known as `local assets`.
+This approach simplifies the process of managing assets, as users can interact with them using the same set of functions.

+The protocol ensures that each asset ID (an integer) is unique, enabling creators to assign metadata such as the asset symbol.
+Therefore, users should verify their assets to confirm that they possess the correct ID.
+For instance, although anyone can label their asset as USDT, users will probably seek the one issued by [Tether](https://tether.to/en/){target=_blank} (asset ID 1984).

+For more information on how to verify the legitimacy of an asset on Asset Hub, you can read [this article](https://support.polkadot.network/support/solutions/articles/65000181800){target=_blank}

 ### Foreign Assets

+Foreign assets in Asset Hub are assets that originate from a different blockchain than Asset Hub itself.
+These assets can be native tokens from different parachains or tokens from other consensus systems, such as Ethereum.
+Once a foreign asset is added to Asset Hub, users have the ability to transfer this token from its original blockchain to Asset Hub and utilize it like any other asset.

+A significant difference lies in the method used for their identification.
+Unlike the Assets pallet, foreign assets use [`XCM Multilocation`](https://wiki.polkadot.network/docs/learn/xcm/fundamentals/multilocation-summary){target=_blank} instead of integers to identify assets, making asset identification much more versatile.

+Foreign assets are implemented as an [instance of Assets pallet](https://github.com/paritytech/polkadot-sdk/blob/035211d707d0a74a2a768fd658160721f09d5b44/cumulus/parachains/runtimes/assets/asset-hub-rococo/src/lib.rs#L408){target=_blank}, but with a specialized configuration that enables support for xcm operations.